AREEBKHAN3306/dataspice-qmd/README.md

 # dataspice-qmd
-It will host your .qmd file
+It will host my .qmd file